alininayeh/javascript-type-checking/README.md

 # javascript-type-checking
 This code is used to explain type checking in JavaScript.
-You can see a presentation here: https://slides.com/alininayeh/intro-to-typescript
+You can see the full presentation here: https://slides.com/alininayeh/intro-to-typescript